 Many visitors come to Paris assuming it's a food and dining paradise.
 How, with their stellar and worldwide reputation for producing some of the finest food and wine, could Parisians possibly serve up bad food?
 Wrong!
 Plenty of street vendors and restaurants serve sub-par, stale, or flavorless fare, and they more often than not overcharge for such unpalatable stuff in areas that target tourists.

 05 of 11

 Because familiarity can be comforting when abroad, some tourists fool themselves into thinking that eating at McDonald's every day in Paris is actually a cultural experience of sorts—after all, the Quarter-Pounder burger's called "Le Royal Cheese" here, to slightly misquote a famous line from Pulp Fiction.
-It's not that you shouldn't indulge once or twice if you feel like it, but make sure to focus your trip on adventure and experiencing new things, too.
+It's not that you shouldn't indulge once or twice if you feel like it, but make sure to focus your trip on adventures and experiencing new things, too.
 If you're looking for something fast and delicious, there are plenty of ways to try something new and local.
 For example, check out some French bakeries, fresh food markets, or patisseries.Continue to 6 of 11 below.

 06 of 11

 If you want a guided tour of museums such as the Louvre, or of popular monuments like Notre-Dame, stick with these institutions' on-site guides and docents, rather than relying on outside tour guides.Continue to 7 of 11 below.

 07 of 11